 All three year groups will be using the labs for their science lessons this year now that COVID restrictions have been eased.

 |Term||Year 5||Year 6||Year 7|

-Whichever room you are in, you will be doing practical work and you need to be able to work safely.
+You will be doing practical work in many of your science lessons and you need to be able to work safely.